Skip to main content

 Doing Business Outside Your State

-When you're expanding an entity into a new jurisdiction, you have to follow the correct process to legally conduct business within new borders.
+When expanding an entity into a new jurisdiction, you must follow the correct process to legally conduct business within new borders.
 This process is known as foreign qualification, and it can be a huge undertaking—especially if you're not familiar with the unique requirements of the jurisdiction you're entering.

 The consequences of making the wrong decision can be extreme—ranging from monetary penalties for a corporation to jail time for its officers and directors.
 Rest assured, CSC has you covered.